danielhomola/science_flask/README.md

 So why shouldn't you just start hacking away, following Flask tutorials?
 What exactly can Science Flask give you?

-- __User management:__ User's are only allowed to register with a valid academic email address.
+- __Academic registration process:__ User's are only allowed to register with a valid academic email address.
 This is to ensure that your tool is mainly used for academic and research purposes and not for commercial uses.
+If your institution or department uses a mail server which alters the end of your mail address from the cannonical one (e.g. mail.imperial.ac.uk instead of imperial.ac.uk), you'll still be recognised.
+- __Standard user management:__
 Furthermore it comes with all the rest of it: email addresses are confirmed, users can change passwords, get password reset request if they forgot it, etc. Thanks Flask-Security, you can also assign roles to different